Acute Withdrawal from Benzos

 Treatment for Benzodiazepine Withdrawal Syndrome

 One of the most prevalent approaches to treatment for benzodiazepine withdrawal syndrome is to slowly wean the person off the drug.
 Also called tapering down the dose, this practice is conducted by a medical professional who evaluates the benzo intake and helps to manage the unpleasant symptoms of withdrawal and ease one through the detox experience by minimizing the impact of withdrawal.
+St John’s Recovery Place, one of several drug rehab centers in Central Florida, provides safe, medically supervised benzodiazepine withdrawal treatment in our Florida medical detox center.
+To find out if our addiction recovery programs are right for you, or someone you love, call our admissions team at 833-397-3422.

 At SJRP we provide benzo detox in Florida to clients in various stages of recovery.
 Our medically monitored Benzo detox center features 24-hour support from doctors, nurses and staff while delivering exceptional quality treatment that minimizes withdrawal symptoms allowing you to focus on your recovery.
 We firmly believe that suffering should not be part of the recovery process and we’ll do what we can to ensure a comfortable benzo detox with minimal side effects to our clients.
-Call our admissions department to learn more about our benzodiazepine detox center in Florida.
+Call our admissions department at 833-397-3422 to learn more about our benzodiazepine detox center in Florida.

-It is possible for benzo detox to be completed outside of a medical or detox facility but only if recommended by a doctor and monitored by a healthcare professional.
+It is possible for benzo detox to be completed outside of a medical detox facility but only if recommended by a doctor and monitored by a healthcare professional.
 Outpatient detox allows the option to stay at home or in a safe space.
 This option allows the individual in recovery to stick to their daily routine with work or education while they are going through the benzo detox process.
 The person remains in close contact with a medical professional throughout the treatment process.

 How to Detox from Benzos at Home

 While it is possible to begin a benzo detox at home, it is important to consult a medical professional before proceeding.
 There are varied risks that can arise when a patient is not under the 24/7 supervision of doctors during this stage.
-St. John’s Recovery Place does not recommend detoxing at home due to the underlying risk of benzo withdrawal seizures which can arise without warning and may result in serious side effects, including coma or death, if left untreated.
+St John’s Recovery Place does not recommend detoxing at home due to the underlying risk of benzo withdrawal seizures which can arise without warning and may result in serious side effects, including coma or death, if left untreated.

 Dangers of Quitting Cold-Turkey

 While it is admirable to attempt instant termination of benzos.
-It is important to recognize the dangers of quitting benzodiazepines cold turkey.
+It is important to recognize the dangers of quitting benzos cold turkey.
 Unlike quitting nicotine where you will experience unpleasant symptoms for a time and eventually those will calm down, benzodiazepines are not generally recommended to be discontinued immediately.
 Unless under the supervision of a licensed medical professional it is not recommended to quit benzos cold-turkey without professional treatment in a medical detox unit.

 The effects of quitting a benzo taper cold-tukey can be dangerous.
 Common dangers of quitting cold-turkey include: